-The magnetite ore at the Byro Whitmarsh Find ore body appears within upper amphibolite facies gneissic rock in the form of a migmatite.
+The magnetite ore at the Byro Whitmarsh Find ore body appears in the form of a migmatite similar to the Byro South Ore Body.
 The ore is matrix to massive, localized in seams that range in thicknesses from 24m to 26m width, dipping steeply to the southwest and strike dominantly northwest.
 Drilling has confirmed the high amplitude aeromagnetic anomalies are a direct result of the magnetite.
-The full extent of the body is yet to be delineated by drilling; however, the geophysical aeromagnetic anomaly indicates a near surface area of ~300,000m, within a 1 kilometre strike length.

-This successful drilling at the Whitmarsh Find has completed a first pass testing of the new ore body to 150m depth which when correlated with the magnetic anomaly demonstrates a characteristic of an open dipping ore horizon to depth.
+The full extent of the body is yet to be delineated by drilling; however, the geophysical aeromagnetic anomaly indicates a near surface strike length of 1 kilometre.
+Successful drilling at the Whitmarsh Find completed a first pass testing of the ore body to 150m depth which when correlated with the magnetic anomaly demonstrates a characteristic of an open dipping ore horizon to depth.